Marcosmgs/soulandsurf/README.md

 The text box gives a small introduction and the image gives an achievement sensation to user looking for improvement also it has a motion animation to grab users attention.

-(The animation was taken from Love Running project from CI)
+(The motion animation was taken from Love Running project from CI)

 ![SURFER PAGE SCREENSHOOT](documentation/surfer-feature1.png)